archcoding-books/papers/storage/bigtable/bigtable.md

 ## 4 Building Blocks

 Bigtable is built on several other pieces of Google in-frastructure.
 Bigtable uses the distributed Google FileSystem (GFS) [17] to store log and data files.
 A Bigtablecluster typically operates in a shared pool of machinesthat run a wide variety of other distributed applications,and Bigtable processes often share the same machineswith processes from other applications.
-Bigtable de-pends on a cluster management system for schedulingjobs, managing resources on shared machines, dealingwith machine failures, and monitoring machine status.The Google SSTable file format is used internally tostore Bigtable data.
+Bigtable de-pends on a cluster management system for schedulingjobs, managing resources on shared machines, dealingwith machine failures, and monitoring machine status.

+The Google SSTable file format is used internally tostore Bigtable data.
 An SSTable provides a persistent,ordered immutable map from keys to values, where bothkeys and values are arbitrary byte strings.
 Operations areprovided to look up the value associated with a specified key, and to iterate over all key/value pairs in a specified key range.
 Internally, each SSTable contains a sequence of blocks (typically each block is 64KB in size, but this is configurable).
 A block index (stored at the end of the